Week 14: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

-- Sos Tillerson was conspicuously absent from Trump’s meetings with heads of state.
-Tillerson also did not invite the customary press corp to accompany him on a truncated trip to a Group of 20 meeting.
+- Secretary of State Tillerson was conspicuously absent from Trump’s meetings with heads of state.
+Tillerson also did not invite the customary press corps to accompany him on a truncated trip to a Group of 20 meeting.

 - The already gutted State Department conducted additional layoffs, a sign that key foreign policies will be made at the WH.

 - Mother Jones reported on a classified memo for intelligence on how to prepare Trump’s Daily Brief: “less material, less nuance, less dissent.”

 - Rachel Maddow reported on the Kushner family’s desire to buy the Marlins, as the owner who is selling the team is considered by Trump for the plum job of Ambassador to France.

 - Trump hit his lowest approval level in a Pew Research poll: approve 39%, disapprove 56%, and in Gallup Daily tracking poll: approve 38%, disapprove 56%.